 The inflorescence is a round dense flat-topped umbel of 10 to 25 flowers on a long stalk rising from the leaf axils and held above the leaves.
 From the top the flowers resemble a whorl.

 The flowers are 5-parted with the calyx having 5 pointed lobes.
 The base of the calyx is green with the lobes shading to pinkish.
-The 5 petals are pink to white arranged in a pea-like manner with the upper petal forming the banner (standard) - the deepest pink part, two lateral petals which project forward and partially enclose the two petals forming the keel - both laterals and keel petals are usually white.
+The 5 petals are pink to white arranged in a pea-like manner with the upper petal forming the banner (standard) - the deepest pink colored petal; two lateral petals which project forward and partially enclose the two petals forming the keel - both laterals and keel petals are usually white.
 The keel petals house the stamens and pistil.
 Each flower has a very short pinkish stalk.

 Seed: The mature flowers produce a long linear brown seed pod, up to 2 inches long with a beak at the end.
 The pod is 4-angled and segmented.
 Each segment contains an individual seed that is brown and oblong, about 4 mm long, dropping from the pod when it splits open.
 Seed remains viable in the ground for 15 years.

 Habitat: Crown Vetch grows from a branched root system with fleshy rhizomes from which it spreads and forms dense colonies.
 It grows well on low-fertility sites but needs moisture and sun.
 If forms nitrogen in the roots and the dense growth stabilizes the soil.

 Names: The genus name Coronilla is derived from the Latin corona, meaning 'a crown' and refers to the appearance of the flat-topped whorl of flowers.
 The species, varia, means 'diverse' or 'differing' and is obscure.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 In some references this species will be classified as Securigera varia (L.) Lassen, but that is not an accepted current name.